GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Discussion

-These correlations are not predicted by the standard fireball model, which treats prompt and afterglow phases as physically decoupled, with the former arising from internal dissipation within the jet and the latter from external shocks with the circum-burst medium \citep{1998ApJ...497L..17S, 2015PhR...561....1K}.
+These correlations are not predicted by the standard fireball model, which treats prompt and afterglow phases as physically decoupled, with the former arising from internal dissipation within the jet and the latter from external shocks with the CBM \citep{1998ApJ...497L..17S, 2015PhR...561....1K}.
 However, if both phases originate from a common energy reservoir injected by the central engine, then more energetic GRBs could naturally produce both brighter prompt emission (a few percent of the total energy) and more luminous afterglows powered by the residual kinetic energy.

-\vbdone Furthermore, the brightness and decay rate of the afterglow are governed by a combination of factors: (1) the density profile of the circum-burst medium, (2) the energy and internal structure of the jet, and (3) geometric effects such as the viewing angle of the observer relative to the jet axis.
-The first two factors strongly depend on the properties of the progenitor, and hence we may expect to see correlations in the prompt and afterglow phases of the GRB.
-In particular, the connection between the prompt and afterglow properties is expected to be governed by the formation of the central engine.
-Within the collapsar framework, the mass-loss rates and metallicity of the massive star play critical roles in the final fate of the massive star.
-These parameters influence whether the star can form a black hole and retain sufficient angular momentum to power a relativistic jet via an accretion disk around the central engine \citep{Woosley_2006}.
-Thus, metallicity and mass-loss rates shape the jet energetics and the surrounding circum-burst medium through which the jet propagates.
-The third factor---the viewing angle---is an extrinsic characteristic, and may introduce scatter in these correlations.
+Furthermore, the brightness and temporal decay of GRB afterglows are governed by several key factors: (i) the density profile of the CBM, (ii) the energetics and internal structure of the jet, and (iii) geometric effects, such as the observer's viewing angle relative to the jet axis.
+The first two factors are closely related to the properties of the progenitor and the formation of the central engine.
+As a result, this leads to the expectation of correlations between the prompt emission and the afterglow observables.